Hervar77/infinity-doc/mkdocs/api/infinity.base64.md

 Parameters:

 - inFileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the encoded file
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the encoded file.

 - outFileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file which should contain the decoded output
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file which should contain the decoded output.

 Example: